-- Voters in six states -- Florida, Georgia, Kentucky, Nevada, North Carolina and Oklahoma -- will vote on a so-called Marsy's Law in November.
+- Voters in six states -- Florida, Georgia, Kentucky, Nevada, North Carolina and Oklahoma -- voted on a so-called Marsy's Law.

-- These measures would enshrine crime victims' rights in state constitutions.
+- These measures will enshrine crime victims' rights in state constitutions.

 - Supporters hope eventually to amend the U.S. Constitution.

-Voters in six states in November will decide whether to approve constitutional amendments known as Marsy's Law.
-They are named after Marsy Nicholas, a California woman who was murdered in 1983 by an ex-boyfriend who had been released on bail without her knowledge.
+The amendments are known as Marsy's Law, after Marsy Nicholas, a California woman who was murdered in 1983 by an ex-boyfriend who had been released on bail without her knowledge.

-The provisions of the law vary by state but often guarantee victims or their families the ability to speak at more hearings and proceedings and the right to know a defendant's whereabouts at all points during the legal process.
+The provisions of the law vary by state but often guarantee victims or their families the ability to speak at more hearings and proceedings as well as the right to know a defendant's whereabouts at all points during the legal process.
 Many of these laws also tighten requirements for parole.

-Some members of the law enforcement and legal communities oppose Marsy's Law, arguing that it puts a strain on legal and court systems.
+Some members of the law enforcement and legal communities oppose Marsy's Laws, arguing that they put a strain on legal and court systems.

 "We definitely think it will clog the system," says Kate Miller, advocacy director of the ACLU of Kentucky.
 It would be better if more money was actually devoted to aiding victims than on campaigning for them, she says.
 "The only victims who are going to have access are those with private attorneys to represent them."

-Indeed, South Dakota considered repealing Marsy's Law, having found that it put a strain on county resources.
+After adopting a Marsy's Law, South Dakota considered repealing it, having found that it put a strain on county resources.
 The law didn't differentiate among victims of different types of crime, so those touched by cases involving petty theft or trespassing had to be accorded the same amount of attention as victims of more serious crimes, such as rape.
-Lawmakers worked out a compromise with Marsy's Law for All, and a revised constitutional amendment was approved by voters in June.
+Lawmakers, however, worked out a compromise with Marsy's Law for All, and a revised constitutional amendment was approved by voters in June.

-Opponents also argue that Marsy's Laws are redundant, with many of their provisions already included in state laws.
-But Goodwin says those existing protections don't go far enough.
-Marsy's Law essentially puts victims' rights on par with defendants' rights by enshrining them in the constitution.
+Opponents also argue that Marsy's Laws are redundant -- many of their provisions are already included in state laws.
+But Henry Goodwin, national communications adviser for Marsy's Laws for All, says those existing protections don't go far enough.
+Marsy's Laws essentially put victims' rights on par with defendants' rights by enshrining them in the constitution.

 Politicians and voters tend to be less concerned about the rights of those accused of crimes, however, and more sympathetic to the victims of crimes.
-There appears to be little doubt that, where voters are offered the chance to decide on something that promises to protect victims' rights, a comfortable majority of them will support it.
+Where voters were offered the chance to decide on something promising to protect victims' rights, comfortable majorities supported it.

-For a summary of November's most important ballot measures, click here.
+For results of the most important ballot measures, click here.